-A new funding source will provide funding to reliably supplement volunteer firefighters with a paid staff member during daytime work hours.
-The addition of a paid staff member will allow the Fire District to assemble the recommended number of personnel on the scene of an incident more quickly, which is a factor for the department's Insurance Services Office (ISO) rating and affects insurance rates within the district.
+A new funding source will help address the wage disparity and, in turn, increase the retention of our locally trained firefighters.
+Adequate staffing also allows the Fire District to assemble the recommended number of personnel on the scene of an incident quicker, which is a factor for your Insurance Services Office (ISO) rating, affecting insurance rates.
 A negative change in ISO rating could result in higher costs with possibly lower coverage limits or the complete loss of homeowners insurance coverage.

-Capay Valley FPD seeks to maintain a high level of fire protection and emergency response service by maintaining appropriate staffing levels and providing improved apparatus replacement and maintenance of facilities and equipment.
+Capay Valley FPD seeks to maintain a high level of fire protection and emergency response service by maintaining appropriate staffing levels and providing improved apparatus replacement, maintenance of facilities, and increase in local firefighter wages.